cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README-DB2WH.md

 > This collection of Cloud Pak for Data terraform automation layers has been crafted from a set of  [Terraform modules](https://modules.cloudnativetoolkit.dev/) created by the IBM GSI Ecosystem Lab team part of the [IBM Partner Ecosystem organization](https://www.ibm.com/partnerworld/public?mhsrc=ibmsearch_a&mhq=partnerworld).
 Please contact **Matthew Perrins** _mjperrin@us.ibm.com_, **Sean Sundberg** _seansund@us.ibm.com_, **Bala Sivasubramanian** _bala@us.ibm.com_,  or **Andrew Trice** _amtrice@us.ibm.com_ for more details or raise an issue on the repository.

-The automation will support the installation of Data Foundation on three cloud platforms (AWS, Azure, and IBM Cloud).
+The automation will support the installation of Data Foundation with DB2WH on three cloud platforms (AWS, Azure, and IBM Cloud).
 Data Foundation is the minimum base layer of the Cloud Pak for Data that is required to install additional tools, services or cartridges, such as DB2 Warehouse, Data Virtualization, Watson Knowledge Studio, or multi-product solutions like Data Fabric.

 ### Target Infrastructure